-- A. The Commissioner is accountable to the Commission for the overall operation of the Department.
-The Commissioner acts as liaison between the Commission and the staff. - B. The Commissioner shall take the initiative in interpreting programs to the Commission, in suggesting new ideas or plans, and in presenting matters for Commission consideration. - C. The Commissioner, in cooperation with the Chair and Vice-Chair, shall be responsible for preparing an agenda for Commission meetings and for preparing reports for the meetings. - D. The Commissioner shall act as official representative of the Department with the public, and as such shall have authority to designate other staff members to act in this capacity in accordance with his judgment. - E. The Commissioner has responsibility to ensure compliance with all Commission policies and State and Federal laws and regulations concerning the Department. - F. The Commissioner shall notify the Commission of any instance in which his or her authorized actions are, or may be, at variance with Federal or State statutes or rules. - G. The Commissioner has responsibility to exercise control over all divisions of the Department, and to appoint, supervise, and remove staff and subordinate employees of the Department as the interest of the agency may demand.
+A. The Commissioner is accountable to the Commission for the overall operation of the Department.
+The Commissioner acts as liaison between the Commission and the staff.

+- B. The Commissioner shall take the initiative in interpreting programs to the Commission, in suggesting new ideas or plans, and in presenting matters for Commission consideration. - C. Subject to the requirements of Section II, E.8 (Agenda Items and Notice), Tthe Commissioner, in cooperation with the Chair and Vice-Chair, shall be responsible for preparing an agenda for Commission meetings and for preparing reports for the meetings. - D. The Commissioner shall act as official representative of the Department with the public, and as such shall have authority to designate other staff members to act in this capacity in accordance with his/her judgment. - E. The Commissioner has responsibility to ensure compliance with all Commission policies and State and Federal laws and regulations concerning the Department. - F. The Commissioner shall notify the Commission of any instance in which his or her authorized actions are, or may be, at variance with Federal or State statutes or rules. - G. The Commissioner has responsibility to exercise control over all divisions of the Department, and to appoint, supervise, and remove staff and subordinate employees of the Department as the interest of the agency may demand.
 The expectation of the Commission is that the Commissioner will be fair and when the interest of the agency dictates that the Commissioner take an adverse personnel action, (s)he should consider all known factors relating to the matter.
 Appointment of a Deputy Commissioner may be made by the Commissioner subject to approval by the Commission.